StyXman/ayrton/README.md

 Q: Why not contribute all this to `sh`?

-A: `sh` has a very specific objetive, which is to make easy to capture the output of commands into a Python script, and even pipe output to other commands in a functional/pythonic way. `ayrton` aims to make python+sh behave more like `bash` so it's easier for sysadmins to learn and use.
+A: `sh` has a very specific objective, which is to make easy to capture the output of commands into a Python script, and even pipe output to other commands in a functional/pythonic way. `ayrton` aims to make python+sh behave more like `bash` so it's easier for sysadmins to learn and use.
 Anything that still holds `sh`'s objetive will be sent as a patch over time.

+Q: `ayrton` is too verbose!
+I don't want to put extra `()`'s or `'`'s everywhere.

+A: Shell languages have evolved from shell interpreters.
+Command execution are their main objective, and its syntax is designed around it.
+That leads to shortcuts that later are more difficult to read.
+I find Python syntax very readable.

 # Things to come